 The Fox X-Men franchise is over.
 As the Marvel Cinematic Universe will eventually introduce mutants, it leaves us wondering how they will proceed.
 My preference would be to draw a line under the Fox era rather than attempt to retcon it into the same universe.
 Don’t get me wrong; I would love for them to maintain and further develop the Fox lore, trying to fix some of the issues in the process.
 Realistically, they need to start fresh with their approach to how mutants fit in with the world they have already built.
 It would also be costly to secure the existing actors for further films.

 On the other hand, I’d be delighted to see cheeky cameos along the way.
-For instance, I’d love a scene where Hugh Jackman plays the MCU Wolverine’s bartender—similar to how Evan Peters played a fake Pietro in WandaVision, as a metaphorical wink to the audience.
+For instance, I’d love a scene where Hugh Jackman plays the MCU Wolverine’s bartender—similar to how Evan Peters played a fake Pietro in WandaVision, as a wink to the audience.
 There’s always the chance that the MCU will use the multiverse to introduce mutants.
 You’d have expected Doctor Strange and the Multiverse of Madness to have made the first move towards that if that was the case, and it had a prime opportunity to do so.
 I’m not sure how I feel about crossing the universes yet, but I’m open to seeing how they do it.
 I would like the MCU to introduce mutant characters as secondary cast members or cameos in other MCU films before bringing them together in an X-Men film.
 For instance, Rogue could be featured in a Captain Marvel outing, Storm in a Black Panther sequel, Gambit as a thief in Deadpool 3, or Wolverine in a Captain America spin-off.
 Concerning Deadpool, I see no issue with bringing that over in its entirety.
 They could cover it with something as simple as a fourth-wall-breaking throwaway line of “Ssssh, timelines!” or something multiverse-related, which would be very on-brand.
 Thankfully there isn’t anything significant in the Deadpool films that creates issues, as references to the X-Men films were mainly meta.

 A composition of the final scene in Dark Phoenix.
 Erik on the left, Charles on the right.
 They are playing chess outside a café in Paris.